kraftdenker/ZAPiXWEB/README.md

 IMPORTING to UFED:
 Install plugin ZAPiXWEB_UFED_PLUGIN.tplug to UFED and execute choosing project with ZIP contaning exported data.

-See ZAPiXWEB_MANUNAL.PDF for detailed instructions.
+See ZAPiXWEB_MANUAL.PDF for detailed instructions.